tdspora/syngen/README.md

 ```
 The accepted values for the parameter <i>"reports"</i>:
  - <i>"none"</i> (default) - no reports will be generated
- - <i>"accuracy"</i> - generates an accuracy report verify the quality of the generated data
+ - <i>"accuracy"</i> - generates an accuracy report that compares original and synthetic data patterns to verify the quality of the generated data
  - <i>"metrics_only"</i> - outputs the metrics information only to standard output without generation of an accuracy report
  - <i>"all"</i> - generates an accuracy report<br>
 Default value is <i>none</i>.